 - Kitchen Torch (although not necessary, the broiler works fine)!

 - Small plates because the skillets will stay hot!
-We happen to like these from our everyday collection in the shop!
+We like these brown plates from our everyday collection in the shop!

 How do you make them?

-What I love most about this dessert, is how easy it is to make.
-You can have everything assembled and ready to go and when it’s time for dessert, pop in the skillets with the chocolate to melt and then top with marshmallows.
-Put back in the oven, but this time turn it to the broiler setting.
-In about 30 seconds they are ready to be served.
+What I love most about this dessert is it’s so easy to make.
+You can have everything assembled and ready to go when it’s time for dessert.
+Cover the skillet’s bottom with the desired amount of chocolate and pop the skillets into the oven to melt the chocolate.
+Next, place the mini marshmallows on top of the melted chocolate; once the chocolate has melted, top with marshmallows.
+Put them back in the oven, but turn them to the broiler setting this time.
+In about 30 seconds, they are ready to be served.

 The most effortless 4th of July dessert is a little bit fancy in a rustic way!